This is part of a FAQ series! Please share and comment if you found any of these articles helpful!

 Other times, the raw recording sounds fine.

 It all depends on which mic or set of headphones you end up going with.

 Some don’t have this problem, but there are many different factors that can contribute to a sound being sibilant:

 - The compression in an mp3 file could cause it.

-- Unstable electrical current in a setup, or the wrong voltage
+- The unstable electrical current in a setup, or the wrong voltage.

 - Some headphones are so good that they detect bad recordings.
 This can lead to your music sounding sibilant.

 - Sometimes, a good amp can fix the problem.